 Low cost of living

 Compared to the states or Europe, Medellín is very cheap, and yet still offers a high quality of life.
 If you’ve managed to save in another currency like the dollar, euro or pound, your money will go a lot further in Colombia.
 Buying property costs significantly less than elsewhere in the world, and particularly in cities like Medellín, is a smart investment.
 Not to mention, day-to-day goods like food, gas, utilities and domestic travel are all more than reasonable.
-On average, a single person can live comfortably in Medellín on just over $1,000 USD per month – meaning if you chose to grow old here, you can devote excess funds to side projects (many ex-pats opt to buy a finca), new hobbies (like salsa dancing or Spanish classes), or simply making sure your permanent life in Medellín is that extra bit special.
+On average, a single person can live comfortably in Medellín on just over $1,000 USD per month – meaning if you chose to grow old here, you can devote excess funds to side projects (some ex-pats opt to buy a finca), new hobbies (like salsa dancing or Spanish classes), or simply making sure your permanent life in Medellín is that extra bit special.

 It’s important to note that every year prices in Colombia go up due to inflation (typically between 2-4%), and the cost of living in Medellín is increasing as the city expands and foreign investment becomes more popular.
 However, the overall cost of living remains very manageable, particularly so if converting from a better currency value.